Delaying Structure Decisions Locks Future Options

 This deferral is understandable.
 The immediate cost of correction feels concrete — time, money, operational disruption.
 The future cost of the dependency feels abstract — something that may matter eventually, but not today.

-The pattern that emerges: the deferral itself becomes a dependency.
+Here is the trap: the deferral itself becomes a dependency.
 Each period of continued operation under the existing sequence adds another layer of records, filings, and relationships that must be addressed when the correction eventually happens.
 The cost of correction grows with time, even as the urgency of correction remains invisible.
+The timing trap analysis maps the three specific traps — information, capacity, and cost — that create the persistent bias toward deferral.

 Information arrival and decision timing